-Ever dreamed of sailing?
+Have you ever dreamed of sailing?
 What’s it like to learn to sail on a week long live aboard sailing course in an exotic destination?
-Recently Nautilus Sailing was featured in one of North America’s most respected sailing magazines, Cruising World (November).
+Recently Nautilus Sailing was featured in one of North America’s most respected sailing magazines, Cruising World (November ’20).
 Jon Whittle, staff photographer and writer, joined as a student.
-He beautifully paints a vivid picture of what an incredible week was had learning to sail on one a Nautilus Sailing live aboard courses in the Caribbean waters of the Grenadines.
+He paints a vivid picture of what an incredible week he had learning to sail with Nautilus Sailing in the Caribbean waters of the Grenadines.
 Check out the full story below!

 We’ve had so many of our alumni who started with a simple question, “What if I took sailing lessons?”
 Then they came across an ASA School called Nautilus Sailing that offers live aboard sailing lessons in the Caribbean, the Mediterranean, Mexico and Tahiti.
 Initially they were looking for the typical “sailing schools near me” and realized they could create a learn-to-sail-vacation in tropical locations.
 As they began to look around they decided that a sailing catamaran would be just the ticket for their spouse and maybe a couple friends to join them.
 What a great way to learn how to sail!